 ThingsCon Salon Denver, CO: The Future of IoT

-The Information Science and Technology Center (ISTeC) at Colorado State University will host the first ThingsCon Salon – Colorado on Wednesday, Sept.
-11, 2019 from 6:00 to 8:00 PM.
-It will be held in the 2nd floor atrium in CSU’s Denver Center at 475 17th Street in downtown.
+The Information Science and Technology Center (ISTeC) at Colorado State University held the first ThingsCon Salon – Colorado on Wednesday, Sept.
+11, 2019.
+Below, we share the team’s write-up of the first ThingsCon event in Colorado.

 At our inaugural ThingsCon Colorado Salon, held in Denver and hosted by partner Colorado State University’s Information Science and Technology Center, we hosted speakers exploring IOT product design, human factors and civic applications.

 Eric Lustgarten is the director of growth and strategy at Hygge Power, a Boulder, Colorado-based energy startup working on the future of energy generation, distribution and storage.
 The company is building intelligent hardware and software that enable renewable energy on the grid while enhancing consumer experiences.

 Ashton M. Smithis Hygge Power’s Human Interaction Design Lead, bringing the best experience to users by seamlessly merging the experience of physical product features and behaviors with a user-friendly software interface.
 His background of industrial design blended with his passion for consumer behavior and psychology has resulted in unique solutions and products to include medical tools, architectural installations, furniture, and bicycles with integrated electronics.